syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/grid/EJ2_ASP.NETCORE/selection/column-selection.md

 > Column selection requires the [selectionSettings.allowColumnSelection](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Grids.GridSelectionSettings.html#Syncfusion_EJ2_Grids_GridSelectionSettings_AllowColumnSelection) property to **true** and [type](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Grids.GridSelectionSettings.html#Syncfusion_EJ2_Grids_GridSelectionSettings_Type) should be **Multiple**.

-The following example demonstrates how to select multiple columns in the Grid by calling the `selectColumns` method within the button click event and passing an array of column indexes as arguments.
+The following example demonstrates how to select multiple columns in the Grid by calling the `selectColumns` method within the button `onclick` event and passing an array of column indexes as arguments.

 {% tabs %}
 {% highlight cshtml tabtitle="CSHTML" %}